TRANSMISSION TOWER GROUNDING 101 EASY AND SHORT DISCUSSION

 Requirement for a Tower Grounding Device

-where RI is the impulse grounding resistance of the tower grounding device, L is the inductance of the tower body which is roughly proportional to the height of the tower and b is the division factor of the lightning current on the ground wire.
+where RI is the impulse grounding resistance of grounding, L is the inductance of the tower, proportional to its height, and b is the lightning current division factor.

 Components of the tower grounding device